worldaffairsconference/worldaffairscon.org/README.md

 ### Quick Pointers

-* Our production-ready version of the website is stored in `stable`, which is available for viewing at [world.ac](http://world.ac).
+* Our production-ready version of the website is stored in `master`, which is available for viewing at [world.ac](http://world.ac).
 * All other branches are not officially available on the web.
 Instead, you'll have to build and run them yourself.
 Refer to our setup section for more information.

 ### Setup